Trivon-Paul/455-Course-Project/readme.txt

 #README

 Objective:
-This C program performs a Caesar cipher encryption on the contents of a specified file.
+This C program performs a Caesar cipher encryption on the contents of a specified file or directory.
 The 'caesarCipher' function performs the actual encryption using the Caesar cipher algorithm, shifting characters in the input text by the specified amount.